agher1/xlab-links/README.md

 ![](example1.png)

 ## 4. Adding more links
-The initial version of the file would look like this:
+The initial version of the file would look like this.
 ```javascript
 {
     "data": [